China leader-in-waiting Xi woos and warns U.S

 "We should further use bilateral and multilateral mechanisms to enhance coordination between China and the United States on hotspots, including developments on the Korean peninsula and the Iran nuclear issue," said Xi.

-Although his speech revealed no new policies, his offer to work with Washington on dealing with Iran's and North Korea's nuclear ambitions could ease U.S. worries that Xi could drive foreign policy in a more hawkish direction.
+Although his speech revealed no new policies, his offer to work with Washington on dealing with Iran and North Korea could ease U.S. worries that Xi (pronounced like "shee") could take foreign policy in a more hawkish direction.

-Yet even as Xi continued his U.S. visit, both sides nudged each other on some of the issues that have fanned friction.
+Despite Xi's comments, both sides continued to prod each other on some of the issues that have fanned friction.

-The Chinese vice president offered his own warnings about Tibet and Taiwan, two territories where Beijing fears that it claims could be undermined by Western pressure.
+The Chinese vice president offered his own warnings about Tibet and Taiwan, two territories where Beijing fears that its claims could be undermined by Western pressure.

 "History demonstrates that whenever each side handles relatively well the issues bearing on the other side's core and major interests, then Sino-U.S. relations are quite smooth and stable.
 But when it is the contrary, there are incessant troubles," he said.